 After leaving Arnold & Porter, Elizabeth spent nearly seven years as an attorney advisor at the Internal Revenue Service Office of Professional Responsibility.
 There, she reviewed and analyzed allegations of misconduct by tax practitioners and assisted with investigations related to those allegations.
 She also took an active role in the litigation process and testified on behalf of the Office Director during administrative hearings.

 Elizabeth was born in Seoul, Korea and grew up in Brunei before moving to Canada and then to the United States, where she graduated from The George Washington University with a B.Sc.
 She is married to John Morris, President and co-founder of Corsec, a company specializing in information assurance and validation services for commercial companies.

-Elizabeth and John’s oldest son William is a member of WIS Class of 2023 and twins Charlotte and George are members of WIS Class of 2027.
+Elizabeth and John’s oldest son William is a member of the WIS Class of 2023 and twins Charlotte and George are members of the WIS Class of 2027.